Compare Insurance Quotes

-United American Insurance Company has an A+ rating with the Better Business Bureau (BBB), which has not changed since we reviewed their Medicare coverage.
-There are a total of 20 complaints on file in the past three years, which is fairly low.
-Only two of those complaints were filed in the past 12 months.
+United American Insurance Company has an A+ rating with the Better Business Burea (BBB) and has been accredited since 1952.
+There is a total of eight complaints on file in the past three years.
+No reviews have been left on the page.

 The Bottom Line

 United American offers little policy information and no rate information, making it difficult to review their offerings effectively.
 There does appear to be some concern in regards to how the company is handling claims, although there are no major red flags.
 With a lot of options out there for this type of policy, insurance customers may want to look to a company with more transparency and a more modern approach.

 For a list of companies that we recommend, visit our Best Insurance Companies page.